By Ben

 Stroll Through Amir Timur Square: A Glimpse into Uzbek Pride

 It was here, amid the echoes of Timur's legacy, where I encountered Ahror, a friendly local from Fergana.
-Our spontaneous meeting unfolded into a warm, engaging conversation, highlighting the welcoming spirit of Uzbekistan – a chance encounter turning into a lasting friendship.
+Our spontaneous meeting unfolded into an engaging conversation, highlighting the welcoming spirit of Uzbekistan – a chance encounter turning into a lasting friendship.

 things to do in Tashkent

-Wandering Timur Square is not just about witnessing a historic landmark; it's about experiencing the warmth and camaraderie of its people, and perhaps, like me, making unexpected connections that endure.
+Wandering Timur Square is about experiencing the warmth and camaraderie of its people, and perhaps, like me, making unexpected connections that endure.

 Tip: Embracing the Moment at Timur Square